Impression formation: Impression formation in children and adolescents

 Developmental psychologists have found that the ability to form impressions begins in early childhood and becomes more advancedly honed throughout adolescence.
-Preschool-aged children tend to rely more on observable behaviors and simple evaluative judgments (e.g., “nice” or “mean”) to form impressions.
+Preschool-aged children tend to rely more on observable behaviors and simple evaluative judgments (e.g., "nice" or "mean") to form impressions.
 These judgments are often binary and based on direct experience or short-term observation.
-For example, a child may label another as “bad” simply because they witnessed them taking a toy, without considering the broader context.
+For example, a child may label another as "bad" simply because they witnessed them taking a toy, without considering the broader context.

+On top of this, even children as young as age 3 begin developing face-based trust impressions.
+Preschoolers were shown to have high sensitivity towards facial cues that are associated with trustworthiness, such as positive or negative facial expressions.
+These processes are argued to be an evolutionary trait that allows the children to identify threats, but also identify those that can help.
+However, over time, face-based trust impressions tend to develop based on social experience and cognitive development.

 As children grow older, particularly around the middle of their childhood, they begin to understand the concept that people have enduring internal traits and motives that can explain behavior.
 This trait-based reasoning allows for more complex impressions to be formed and builds the ability to infer personality characteristics over time.
 Cognitive advancements during this stage enable children to integrate past experiences, third-party observations, and contextual clues into their social judgments.

 During adolescence, impression formation becomes more nuanced due to continued development in social cognition and increased exposure to diverse social environments.
 Adolescents are more likely to consider moral intent, social group membership, and emotional expressions when forming impressions of others.
 They also become highly attuned and aware to how others form impressions of them, leading to greater self-monitoring, impression management, and sometimes social anxiety.